misterpalmer/CogniVault/documentation/assignments/assignment2.md

 }
 ```

 Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.
-In your design, polymorphism is used with the `IFileSystemProvider` interface.
-You can create an instance of `MemoryFileSystemProvider` and use it as an `IFileSystemProvider`.
-This allows you to change the actual implementation of the file system provider without changing the code that uses the `IFileSystemProvider`.
+Polymorphism is used with the `IFileSystemProvider` interface.
+An instance of `MemoryFileSystemProvider` is created to use as an `IFileSystemProvider`.
+This allows the actual implementation of the file system provider to change without changing the code that uses the `IFileSystemProvider`.

 ```csharp
 IFileSystemProvider provider = new MemoryFileSystemProvider();